jdluuu/jdluuu.github.io/index.md

 ## Research Interests
 <!--
 My research interests include multi-robot collaboration and relative localization.
 I am also interested in mechanical design and reinforcement learning.
 In the area of multi-robot collaboration, I contributed to the development of a relative localization system, CREPES (with a related article submitted to IEEE TRO).
 In mechanical design, I participated in the development of a reconfigurable tracked robot, CubeTrack (with a related paper accepted as an oral presentation at IROS 2024).
 Previously, I served as a reviewer for ICRA and IROS conferences. -->
-- **Multi-Robot Perception:** multi-robot SLAM, relative state estimation, distributed algorithm, certifiable optimization, outlier rejection, consistent maps, continuous-time SLAM, active SLAM
+- **Multi-Robot Perception:** continuous-time SLAM, multi-robot SLAM, relative state estimation, distributed algorithm

 - **Mechanical design:** innovation structures, tracked robots, kinematics and dynamics analysis